 Middle Childhood Education (5–9) General Science Teacher, M.A.

 Program Overview

 Informed by the National Science Education Standards for the professional development of science educators, this program involves learning science content using the process of inquiry.
-You can choose concentrations in biology, chemistry, physics, or earth science.
+You can choose specializations in biology, chemistry, physics, or earth science.
 You will learn to design lessons that engage all students and to incorporate community resources in culturally relevant units of study.
 Graduates are prepared to pass New York State Education Department teacher certification examinations in their content area, pedagogy, and knowledge of students.

+Middle Childhood Education (5–9) General Science Teacher, M.A.